Making Materials Speak: Performing a Material Analysis

 • Winkelmes, Mary-Ann; Bernacki, Matthew; Butler, Jeffrey; Zochowski, Michelle; Golanics, Jennifer & Weavil, Kathryn Harriss.
 2016.
 “A Teaching Intervention that Increases Underserved College Students’ Success,” in Peer Review, Vol. 18, No. 1/2. [here]

-[1] For a brief survey on the literature regarding the positive and negative motivating effect of grades, see Docan 2006.
+[1] For a defense of the pedagogical utility of grading, see Walvoord & Anderson 1998.
+For a brief survey on the literature regarding the positive and negative motivating effect of grades, see Docan 2006.
 Evaluative feedback is often distinguished from descriptive feedback which provides specific information about how a student can become more competent.
 Often these are used in conjunction.
 Grades are also used in an organizational manner, such that they are used to partition lessons, units, or terms.
 In this context grades are seen as a “summative assessment,” in contrast to a “formative assessment” which places more focus on informal tests of students’ understanding before administering a summative assessment.

 [2] These two broad forms of contract grading are described in the 1971 work, Wad-Ja-Get?
 The Grading Game in American Education, by Howard Kirschenbaum, Sidney B. Simon, and Rodney W. Napier.
 Incidentally, when contract grading was increasingly discussed as an alternative grading system in the early 1970s, the idea of instituting a two-tier pass/fail grading system in contrast to the A-to-F system was also discussed widely.
 We will see that the combination of elements from both contract grading and a two-tier grading system are found in some of the most common alternative systems circulating today.